 The experience requires us to integrate the iPad view into the source code of the experience.
-We then utilize HTC’s VIVE Tracker system to allow the iPad to view positionally in the real world space.
+We then utilize HTC’s VIVE Tracker system to allow the iPad to view positionally in real-world space.
 It is the positional tracking that makes this experience great.

-Just like a multiplayer experience, this allows people to observe what you are doing in VR.
-Which opens up new opportunities, especially for training.
-Instructors can observe a user through the iPad, making annotations on the iPad or even adding new elements and interactions for the user to react to.
+Like a multiplayer experience, this allows people to observe what you are doing in VR, opening up new opportunities, especially for training.
+Instructors can monitor a user through the iPad, making annotations on the iPad or adding new elements and interactions for the user to react to.

-The trackers are excellent for creating mixed reality experiences.
-To record mixed reality footage we have mounted a VIVE Tracker onto a camera.
+The trackers are excellent for creating mixed-reality experiences.
+We have mounted a VIVE Tracker onto a camera to record mixed reality footage.
 To sync the camera and the position in the VR space

 We’ve used VIVE Trackers in several other VR activations.
-Most recently we used it in the Visionworks Home Run Derby experience at the Little League World Series.
+Most recently, we used it in the Visionworks Big Hitter experience at the Little League World Series.
 The trackers can be attached to physical objects for VR experiences.
-For the baseball experience we added the tracker to a baseball bat.
+For the baseball experience, we added the tracker to a baseball bat.